 Sharp inside bend radius are not recommended in sheet metal parts.
 Because Small inside bend radius can cause material flow problems in soft material and fracturing in hard material.
 Which results in localized necking or fracture.

-Minimum inside bend Radius shall be equal to material thickness.
-But for harder materials ( e.g. CRCA) minimum inside radius can be kept 0.65 times of thickness.
+Recommended inside bend radius shall be equal to material thickness.
+But for harder materials ( e.g. CRCA) it can be kept 0.65 times of thickness.

-It is most economical to keep same bend radius throughout the design because of the advantage of using same tool during manufacturing.
+Bend radius throughout the design is kept constant to take advantage of using same tool during manufacturing.

 Hole/Slot Distance from Bend Edge